 Yoga is becoming ever more popular as a useful tool and activity for children.
 There are many games and fun ways to get children moving through yoga, building physical fitness, strength and flexibility, building confidence and having fun doing it.
 In fact it seems a perfect fit for children’s energy and natural ability to move their bodies.

 Meditation for children can look very different.
 It can be a moving, noisy, creative activity.
-It can involve walking, drawing, sound, touch, and yes, also stillness and relaxation and peace too.
+It can involve walking, drawing, sound, touch and, yes, also stillness, relaxation and peace too.
 So how do we help the children in our lives to meditate?
-How can we help chil- dren have the tools to help them move into a place of peace?
+How can we help children learn the tools to help them move into a place of peace?

 Andrea believes that as we learn to harness the benefits of yoga and meditation as adults that these tools can be given to children of any age so that they learn to navigate the bigger emotions that we all have and move into adulthood with a stronger sense of self and peace.